prof18/marcogomiero.com/content/posts/2020/kotlin-serialization-alamofire.md

 }
 ```

+> Update: If you are using the new memory model (enabled by default from Koltin 1.7.20), you don't need `activity.freeze()`

 Now, some modifications must be made to the custom Alamofire deserializer.
 First of all, the accepted generic type is not `T` only, but `T` that inherits from `BaseResponseDTO`

 ```swift